 Queenstown food for the win

 As a Westie, I’m guilty of only heading to Queenstown for IKEA and nothing else.
-If not for the recent revelation of the Michelin Bib Gourmand 2018 awardees, I would not have picked up on all the Queenstown food gems, hiding in plain sight.
+If not for working here, I would not have picked up on all the Queenstown food gems, hiding in plain sight.
 Forget about fancy fine dining restaurants, some of the best food in Singapore are dished up in a hawker centre.
 From unique mee pok to Michelin Bib Gourmand-awarded laksa, we’ve rounded up Queenstown’s best and the notable rest.

 Image credit: @zenize